What does “frou-frou” mean?

 Oh, that's a fun one —

-"Frou-frou" describes something that is very fancy, frilly, and decorative — maybe a little *too* much.
-Think lots of lace, ruffles, ribbons, sparkles.
-It comes from the soft rustling sound that a fancy dress makes when you walk.
+"Frou-frou" describes something that is very fancy, frilly, and decorated — maybe even too decorated.
+Think lots of lace, ribbons, ruffles, sparkles.
+It can also mean something that feels a little silly or over-the-top because of all that extra decoration.

 Related words